kelloggm/object-construction-checker/must-call-checker/README.md

 The default type in unannotated code is `@MustCall({})`.
 A completely unannotated program will always type-check without warnings.
-For the MustCall Checker to be useful, the programmer should supply at least one `@MustCall` annotation, either in source code or in a stub file.
+For the MustCall Checker to be useful, the programmer should supply at least one non-empty `@MustCall` annotation, either in source code or in a stub file.

-The programmer should rarely (if ever) write the top annotation (`@MustCallAny`), because the Object Construction Checker cannot verify it by matching with a corresponding `@CalledMethods` annotation. `@MustCallAny` theoretically represents a value with an unknowable or infinite set of must-call methods.
+The programmer should rarely (if ever) write the top annotation (`@MustCallUnknown`), because the Object Construction Checker cannot verify it by matching with a corresponding `@CalledMethods` annotation. `@MustCallUnknown` theoretically represents a value with an unknowable or infinite set of must-call methods.

 ### Example use